 Another thing you need to consider is the difference in becoming an employee-instructor or a contractor/freelancer could be significant, depending on the studio.
 If the studio requires you to work at that particular studio only, they may ask you to sign an agreement stating you won’t be working for a competitor.
 This way, you can negotiate higher wages by the hour.

 When looking through the personal ads and tutoring jobs sites, you will notice that employee jobs are rather rare.
 Most studios prefer to use freelancers.
-Those that are hiring may not post a salary - this generally means it is negociable.
+Those that are hiring may not post a salary - this generally means it is negotiable.
 However, especially if you are a beginner yoga teacher, you will probably find yourself working for minimum wage.

 Working as a Freelance Yoga Instructor

 Nevertheless, there are many things to take into account when it comes to becoming a freelance yoga instructor.
 Independent yoga teachers invest in their own business and they cover their own expenses, such as transportation costs or use of personal supplies.
 That means they are often exposed to the risk of money loss.
-For example, if you are working in different studios and you are traveling from one end of town to the other, you may be accruing more expenses than your earn in revenue.
+For example, if you are working in different studios and you are travelling from one end of town to the other, you may be accruing more expenses than your earn in revenue.

 It is also true that freelancing offers less stability than employment and no assurance that you will even have students to teach.
 It’s up to you to find the first participants of your yoga course and develop their loyalty.
 Learn how to find yoga students here.